-Preparing our balance sheet in conformity with GAAP requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the balance sheet date.
+Preparing our balance sheet in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the balance sheet date.
 Our actual results could differ from these estimates.
 On an ongoing basis, management reviews its estimates based on currently available information.
-Changes in facts and circumstances may result in revised estimates exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
-This guidance will or may affect our future financial statements.
+Changes in facts and circumstances may result in revised estimates.